 I think this sort of thing is the low-hanging fruit that can cure the current malaise in physics.
 Yes, I’m just an IT guy.
 But I’ve always loved physics, with a passion, and I’ve become increasingly concerned about the lack of scientific progress.
 The public seem to be losing interest in physics, and in science.
 So do politicians, and I don’t like it.
 So I decided I’d try to do something about it.

-Since then I’ve read a great deal of physics material, including a large number of historical papers as well as contemporary papers, some of which don’t get a lot of publicity.
+Hence I’ve read a great deal of physics material, including a large number of historical papers as well as contemporary papers, some of which don’t get too much publicity.
 I’ve also read books like The Trouble with Physics and Farewell to Reality.
 Along with Bert Schroer’s 2003 essay Pascual Jordan, his contributions to quantum mechanics and his legacy in contemporary local quantum physics.
-On page 9 he said this: “in times of stagnation and crisis as the one we presently face in the post standard model era of particle physics, it is helpful to look back at how the protagonists of quantum field theory viewed the future and what became of their ideas and expectations.
+On page 9 Bert said this: “in times of stagnation and crisis as the one we presently face in the post standard model era of particle physics, it is helpful to look back at how the protagonists of quantum field theory viewed the future and what became of their ideas and expectations.
 Perhaps the past, if looked upon with care and hindsight, may teach us where we possibly took a wrong turn and what alternative path was available”.
 You bet Bert.
 My job title for many years was systems analyst.
 Now I think it’s time I put my skills to use.
 I hope it helps.